microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/applemanagedidentityprovider.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 You can configure Apple as a social identity provider for an external or Azure AD B2C tenant.
 Based on the information Apple provides, the API generates a client secret.
-Apple needs the secret to be renewed every six months.
-You'll have to manually rotate the secret.
+Apple requires the secret to be renewed every six months.
+You'll need to manually rotate the secret to maintain access.

 Inherits from [identityProviderBase](../resources/identityproviderbase.md).